How to say my name is in japan

 When it comes to introducing yourself in Japanese, there are several phrases that you can use depending on the level of formality and the specific context.
 Here are a few common ways to introduce yourself:

-See also How to expand a cell in excel
+See also How to choose a boiler

 1. Watashi wa [your name] desu. (私は[your name]です。)